Key takeaways

 Do not give enalapril to dogs if they have had an allergic reaction to enalapril or other ACE inhibitors or if they have certain heart conditions.

 Enalapril is one of the most commonly used prescription medications to treat canine congestive heart failure, kidney disease, or high blood pressure.
 All are serious, chronic, and progressive conditions.
-Enalapril treatment improves the dog’s health, slows the progress of these diseases, and lengthens the dog’s life.
+Enalapril treatment improves the dog’s health, slows the progression of these diseases, and lengthens the dog’s life.

 What is enalapril used for in dogs?